CoderDojoLasVegas/test-qa-automation-engineer/README.md

-test-qa-automation-engineer
+QA Automation Engineer Test
 ===========================

-A quick test of your QA automation engineering skills
+This test is designed to be a quick project that will show off your skills in developing automation tests for a web site.